hantsy/vertx-sandbox/docs/graphql.md

 }
 ```

-It means, it will perform an `allPosts` *Query*, and returns a Post array, each item includes fields `id`, `title` and `content` and an `author` object with an exact `name` field, and a `comments` array each includes a single `content` field.
+It means, it will perform an `allPosts` *Query*, and returns a Post array, each item includes fields `id`, `title` and `content` and an `author` object with an exact `name` field, and a `comments` array each item includes a single `content` field.

 When the GraphQL request is sent, `GraphQLHandler` will handle it.

 * Validate the GraphQL request and ensure it follows schema type definitions.
 * Locate the data fetchers via type coordinates, *Query* and *allPosts*.
 * Assemble the returned values according to the request format.
-* When resolving `Author` type in the post,  try to locate *Post* and *author* to find the existing data fetcher (`dataFetchers.authorOfPost()`) to handle it.
+* When resolving `author` field, it will try to locate *Post* and *author* to find the existing data fetcher (`dataFetchers.authorOfPost()`) to handle it.
 Similarly it handles *comments* via `dataFetchers.commentsOfPost()`.
-* Other generic fields, use the default data fetcher to return the value the field of Post directly.
+* Other generic fields, use the default data fetcher to return the value of the corresponding field of this Post directly.

 The `Mutation` handling is similar to `Query`, but it is designed for performing some mutations.
-For example, use Mutation `createPost` to create a new post, it accepts a `CreatePostInput` input argument, it will delegate to `dataFecthers.createPost` to handle it.
+For example, use Mutation `createPost` to create a new post, it accepts a `CreatePostInput` input argument, then delegate to `dataFecthers.createPost` to handle it.

 The file uploading is defined by [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec), not part of the standard GraphQL spec.